leodeslf/leaf/prebuild/engg/sa.md

 ### Elementary Sorting Algorithms

-This kind of algorithm tend to be efficient for sorting a *small number of elements*.
+This kind of algorithm tends to be efficient for sorting a *small number of elements*.
 As the number of elements increases, efficiency decreases.

 #### Insertion Sort

 In insertion sort, given an item, *shift all greater-left items by one position* to finally put it in the right spot when there are no more greater-left items.
-It makes use of a key to temporary hold the items value.
+It makes use of a key to temporarily hold the item's value.

 ```txt
 insertion(array, n)